[Note: we moved this post from our parent site, Bleeding Thorn Films, since this is a better place for it.]

 As of this writing the Brownstone Beam POV jib is still in development and so is not posted on their website.
 But stay tuned!

-A common complaint with the GoPro Hero 3 is that it eats batteries.
+A common complaint with the GoPro Hero is that it eats batteries.
 Part of this is due to usage of the WiFi connection to monitor the image and control the camera.
 Whatever the reason you WILL be changing these batteries often.
-When I first bought my Go Pro Hero 3 Black I took it with me on a snowshoeing trip down Mt Hood and had to change the battery every 30 minutes.
+When I first bought my first Go Pro Hero (it was a Hero 3 Black) I took it with me on a snowshoeing trip down Mt Hood and had to change the battery every 30 minutes.
 Sadly, I only had two batteries so the camera died before the trip was over.

 I personally love these batteries and find that they actually last longer than GoPro Hero branded batteries.

 (Tip: To make whatever battery you use on your GoPro Hero last longer, turn off OSD (on screen display) and WiFi whenever you don’t need it.
 Even if you aren’t using these two features, they are still sucking power from the battery.)

 The GoPro Hero waterproof housing can easily get scratched, especially when used in harsh environments such as motorcross, mountain biking, and racing dune buggies.
 Replacement housings from GoPro Hero cost $50, and replacement lenses are $20 (plus you have to risk unscrewing the lens).
 EbairSoft designed a simple $12 product to help you protect your investment: a silicone case that completely surrounds your camera.
 Smart!

 EbairSoft makes a lot of other GoPro Hero accessories, both for GoPro Hero 2 and GoPro Hero 3.
 Lots of colors and products to customize your GoPro Hero.
 Check them out and let me know what you think of them.